kiwiscott/Celery_Sample/readme.md

 #start two celery workers with different queue names

+##The folowing two lines are the important ones.
+When the workers start they are listening only to the specofoc
 celery -A celery_config worker -l info -Q atask celery -A celery_config worker -l info -Q btask